pedrolopesme/reactnd-project-myreads-starter/README.md

 <h4 align="center">Udacity React Project</h4>

+### Project Overview

+In the MyReads project, you'll create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.

 ### Running tests

 Tests were write using [Jest](https://jestjs.io/) combined with [Enzyme](https://github.com/airbnb/enzyme).
 In order to run them, just type: